aposteriori-sg/tutorials/courses/10 Arduino with mBlock/30 Analog IO/20 Analog PWM.md

 Why 255?

 It has to do with how numbers are stored in binary formats in a computer memory.

 If we store a number in 8-bits of memory we can represent 256 discrete integers: 0-255

 ## Add more Brightness Levels

-Say we wanted OFF, %50 bright, %100 ON:
+Say we wanted 3 levels:

+* OFF
+* %50 bright
+* %100 ON

 ![](images/3pwmlevels.jpg)